LineageOS/lineage_wiki/pages/how-tos/submitting_to_gerrit.md

 ### Troubleshooting  {#TroubleshootingTag}

-<sup>[1]</sup> If you get a "Permission denied (publickey)" error and you're sure that everything is right, try using a DSA key instead of RSA.
+<sup>[1]</sup> If you get a "Permission denied (publickey)" error and you're sure that everything is right, try using an RSA key instead of ED25519.

 ```
-ssh-keygen -t dsa -C "your@email.com"
+ssh-keygen -t rsa -C "your@email.com"
 ```

 ## Getting your submission reviewed/merged